 If their story is transformational in nature (i.e. reached a big goal), remember the points we discussed above in the blog post idea of personal experiences and stories.

 Our best example is from one of our blogging students, Ramona.
-She took our blogging courses and explains how she started her fitness blog and made money in the first few months.
+She took our blogging course and explains how she started her fitness blog and made money in the first few months.

-Her story provides inspiration for our audience while also providing proof that our courses work.
+Her story provides inspiration for our audience while also providing proof that our course works.
 We also allow her to add a link back to her blog, which helps her out as well.

 It’s a win-win for everyone.